 1. Introduction

-The PDF of this document is available |HERE|.
+The PDF of this document is available in English |ICI|.

-The examples in this document are available |HERE|.
+The examples in this document are available at |ICI|.

 Several books helped me write this course:

-For the 2002 version:
+For the 2002 version :

-- Professional C# Programming, Wrox Publishing
+- Professional C# programming, Editions Wrox

-- C# and .NET, Gérard Leblanc, Eyrolles
+- C# et .NET, Gérard Leblanc, Editions Eyrolles

-- C# and .NET 2005, Gérard Leblanc, Eyrolles
+- C# and .NET 2005, Gérard Leblanc, Editions Eyrolles

 For the 2008 revision, I used the following sources:

-- the MSDN documentation for Visual Studio Express 2008
+- visual Studio Express 2008 MSDN documentation

 Serge Tahé, May 2008

-Since May 2008, C# has, of course, evolved.
-However, this document remains relevant for learning the language.
-As a supplement to this course, you will find a presentation of the Entity Framework ORM (Object Relational Mapper) in the article "Introduction to Entity Framework 5 Code First ORM" at the URL [http://tahe.developpez.com/dotnet/ef5cf/].
+Since May 2008, C# has of course evolved.
+However, this document is still relevant for learning this language.
+In addition to this course, you'll find a presentation of ORM (Object Relational Mapper) Entity Framework in the article " Introduction to ORM Entity Framework 5 Code First"at URL [https://stahe.github.io/en-ef5cf-oct-2012/].

 Serge Tahé, October 2013